Frequently Asked Questions

 Is orthopaedic surgery an appropriate career choice for women?

 Read about four of our female orthopaedic surgeons and trainees in this blog written by Joyce Guo.
-Share the experiences of Dr Karen Smith, Dr Margy Pohl, Dr Nikki Hooper & Dr Jessica Mowbray. https://nzmsj.scholasticahq.com/post/1134-women-in-orthopaedics-the-experiences-of-four-surgeons
+Share the experiences of Dr Karen Smith, Dr Margy Pohl, Dr Nikki Hooper & Dr Jessica Mowbray https://nzmsj.scholasticahq.com/post/1134-women-in-orthopaedics-the-experiences-of-four-surgeons

 What support is available for women in Orthopaedics?